vendoor/dragonball/README.md

 Initializes an empty database.

 The database specification (collections, indexes, etc.) can be found in [VendoorDatabaseSpecification.kt](src/main/kotlin/me/vendoor/dragonball/specification/VendoorDatabaseSpecification.kt).
 Modify this file if you want to configure the way the database is initialized (for example, a new collection should be created).
+For a primer on the specification DSL, please refer to [Specification DSL](docs/specification-dsl.md).

 ~~~~
 java -jar target/dragonball-latest.jar setup --config-file=./config/vendoor.conf